 Best suited to families who value a Church of England ethos, want early years through Year 6 continuity, and can engage early with the admissions process in a competitive local market.
 Entry is the hurdle; for those who secure a place, the offer is practical, structured, and community-anchored.

 The latest Ofsted judgement rates the school Good (inspection date 18 October 2022).
-Key Stage 2 outcomes in 2024 show 69% reaching the expected standard in reading, writing and maths combined, above the England average of 62%, with 12.67% at the higher standard compared with 8% across England.
+Key Stage 2 outcomes in the current FindMySchool values show 50% reaching the expected standard in reading, writing and maths combined, with 0% at the higher standard.

 As a Church of England voluntary aided school, admissions can include faith and parish-linked priorities.
 Local admissions guidance references priority for children living within the Ecclesiastical Parish of St James with St Hilda.
 The best next step is to read the current admissions policy and confirm how criteria are applied for the specific year of entry.